 The final user interface of the Shape Factory experiment is shown in Figure~\ref{fig:participantUI}.
 The personal wealth and shape inventory are shown in \textit{My Status}. \textit{My Factory} indicates the specialty shape, costs, and enables the production capability. \textit{My Task} module displays the order list of shapes, where the participants can click the checkbox to fulfill the order and receive the incentive.
 In the middle, the \textit{Social} module supports trading and private messages.
 The real-time \textit{Information Dashboard} on the right displays the wealth, specialty shape assignment, and order progress of other participants.
 The dashboard is enabled by default in control groups.

 We implemented the five agents using GPT-4o with a single end-to-end thinking inquiry, and integrated them using the \textbf{Agent Context Protocol} with the experiment controller.
 The ACP delivers structured state summaries to each agent at a fixed time interval to trigger its thinking query.
 We decided on 15 seconds as a reasonably balanced interval through pilot testing.
-In the state summary, the experiment controller delivers both publicly available information, such as time and participant list, and the private states available to the particular agents, such as messages and trade offers.
+Each state summary includes both public information (e.g., time and participant list) and agent-specific private states (e.g., messages and trade offers).

-The agent's behavior is guided by a structured prompt instruction, presented in Appendix~\ref{app:prompt}, that was iteratively refined through rigorous testing.
-This prompt includes a persona profile, experiment rules, valid action schemas, and instructions to encourage more human-like interaction patterns.
+The agent's behavior is guided by a structured prompt (Appendix~\ref{app:prompt}) that was iteratively refined through rigorous testing.
 Through this process, we addressed abnormal behaviors observed in preliminary tests, such as overly formal language, repetitive messaging, and a lack of contextual memory in conversations, which ensured the agents' behaviors are reasonable and believable for the study.